Welcome to Picasso Class

 It would be helpful if you could work with your child on times tables and also telling the time on an analogue clock.

-The children are invited to create their own project about The Vikings.
+The children are invited to create their own project about Australia.
 Children can include information, pictures and models to support their project.
 We will be sending home spellings on Thursdays, tests also on a Thursday.
-We will also be setting focussed maths homework on a Monday, on Abacus Active Learn or a paper based task.
+We will also be setting focussed maths homework on a Tuesday, on Abacus Active Learn or a paper based task.

 Thank you for your continued support